facundoolano/olano.dev/_posts/2023-11-30-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

 This is where we started.
-This is clever and lazy code that turns into spaghetti and haunted forests, this is premature optimizations, this is only-carlos-touches-that-module, etc.
+This is clever and lazy code that turns into spaghetti and haunted forests, this is premature optimizations, this is only-carlos-can-touch-that-module, etc.

 ### Unusable software